wandb/weave/weave/docs/ClickhouseCallsQueryPerformanceAnalysis.md

   - [6.3.
 Async Inserts](#63-async-inserts)
   - [6.4.
 Indexing Strategies and Id Structure](#64-indexing-strategies-and-id-structure)

+# TLDR:
+* We need to build a more advanced Calls Query builder that optimizes queries such that data read into memory is minimized.
+  * This needs to support filtering/sorting through references.
+  * This needs to support filtering/sorting through joined in feedback.
+  * This needs to support column sub-selection
+* There are a number of techniques such as Clickhouse Projections, additional indexes, alternative ID formats, and Async Inserts that can help improve performance

 # 2. Goal(s)
 I set out to focus on solving 2 problems: